andrew/ultimate-awesome/README.md

 - [minecraft-hack-clients](https://github.com/Minecraft-Anarchy/minecraft-hack-clients) - A collection of Minecraft Hack Clients.
 - [aboutfx](https://github.com/mkpaz/aboutfx) - An unofficial GitHub repo that sums up everything about the JavaFX project state on a single page.
 - [awesome-minecraft](https://github.com/LiteDevelopers/awesome-minecraft) - 😎 Awesome Minecraft ⭐ A list of frameworks, libraries and software relating to Minecraft.
+- [android-awesome-libraries](https://github.com/kaiinui/android-awesome-libraries) - There are many libraries which helps your android development!.
 - [awesome-android-person](https://github.com/yeungeek/awesome-android-person) - Awesome android person.
 - [awesome-fabric](https://github.com/Siphalor/awesome-fabric) - A curated list of Fabric libraries and tools - contributions welcome.
 - [awesome-android-ui](https://github.com/vimalcvs/awesome-android-ui) - 😎😍Android libs and UI from GitHub or other websites. android libs from GitHub.